nextauthjs/next-auth/.github/good-first-issue.md

 Please make sure that - if applicable - you add tests for the changes you make.

-If you have any questions, feel free to ask in the comments below or the PR. (generally you don't need to `@tag` anyone directly, as we will get notified anyway and will respond as soon as we can)
+If you have any questions, feel free to ask in the comments below or the PR.
+Generally, you don't need to `@mention` anyone directly, as we will get notified anyway and will respond as soon as we can)

 > NOTE: if nobody has picked up the issue yet, there is no need to ask for permission "can I work on this?"
 Please, go ahead :slightly_smiling_face: